Tomerg91/Lumea/README.md

 ### Backend

 - Node.js with Express
-- Mongoose for MongoDB ODM
+- Supabase for database and authentication
-- MongoDB for database
+- Prisma as ORM for database access
 - JWT & Passport for authentication
 - AWS S3 for file storage (optional)